 The second set of assumptions consists of cost of capital estimates for the various decisionmaking entities described above.
-As noted, they are based on the most recent forecasts of financial variables by Global Insight (these assumptions will be updated before the analysis for the draft Power Plan).
-There are five basic inputs to the calculation from this forecast, all averaged over the years 2010-14: GDP deflator, used to convert to real terms, and nominal 30 year Treasury bond rates, 30 year new conventional mortgage rates, long-term AAA rated municipal bond rates and long-term Baa corporate bond rates.
-These values are shown in Table 2 below:
+As noted, they are based on the most recent forecasts of financial variables as of January 2009 by Global Insight (these assumptions will be updated before the analysis for the final Power Plan).
+There are five basic inputs to the calculation from this forecast, all averaged over the years 2010-14, except the GDP deflator, which is averaged over 2010-20182: GDP deflator, used to convert to real terms, and nominal 30 year Treasury bond rates, 30 year new conventional mortgage rates, long-term AAA rated municipal bond rates and long-term Baa corporate bond rates.
+These values are shown in Table N-2 below:

 Item 2010-14 Average

-GDP deflator 2.02%
+GDP deflator 1.65%

-30 year Treasury 5.57%
+30 year Treasury 5.03%

-30 year new conventional mortgage 6.95%
+30 year new conventional mortgage 6.08%

-Long-term AAA municipal bond 5.22%
+Long-term AAA municipal bond 5.09%

-Long-term Baa corporate bond 7.32%
+Long-term Baa corporate bond 7.13%